 What is a Service layer?

-The service layer provides a bridge between the presentation layer and the model layer of domain logic and resource-specific data.
+The service layer provides a bridge between the presentation layer and the domain layer and resource-specific data.
 This is implemented using service contracts, which are defined using PHP interfaces.

 In general, the service layer:

 Resides below the presentation layer and above the domain layer.